Chicken-Stuffed Shells With Tomato-Cream Sauce

 - While the noodles are cooking, prepare the chicken filling.
 Combine the ground chicken, parmesan cheese, spinach, bread crumbs, and seasonings together in a medium-sized mixing bowl, stirring well to make sure everything is evenly distributed throughout the mixture.

 - Once the pasta shells are done, allow them to cool for a couple of minutes so they will not burn your hands.
 Fill each shell with a heaping tablespoon of the chicken mixture, setting the filled shells in the greased baking dish in a single layer.
-(If there is any chicken left over, just distribute it evenly among the shells.)
+(If there is a little chicken left over, just distribute it evenly among the shells.)

 - Prepare the sauce once the shells are filled.
 Melt the butter in a skillet or saucepan over medium-low heat, allowing it to brown slightly.
 Add the flour to the butter and stir it in well.
 Cook for about a minute, then slowly begin to add the milk.
 You will have to stir constantly at this point to prevent lumps from forming in the sauce.
 Once all the milk has been added, pour in the cooking wine.
 Next, add the seasonings, then the tomato paste.
 Stir the paste in thoroughly before adding half the shredded cheese to the sauce.
 Once the first part of the cheese has melted, add the other half.
-Allow the sauce to cook a couple minutes after this.
+Allow the sauce to cook for a couple of minutes after this.

 - I don't recommend making the sauce until the shells are filled, as the sauce needs to be stirred constantly.
 Also, if it stands for too long once it is done, it will thicken too much.